-- It means they agree with the decision they made on your Level 1 appeal. - The notice you get will tell you in writing what you can do if you wish to continue with the review process.
+- It means they agree with the decision they made on your Level 1 appeal. - the review process.

 Step 4: If the answer is no, you will need to decide whether you want to take your appeal further by going on to Level 3.